-Undoubtedly, as compared to conventional brick and mortar businesses, web-based businesses are easier to establish and operate, however, it still requires a lot of time, effort, dedication, and investment to get them to succeed.
-Making a mistake in the web hosting can only make the process more complicated, slow down the growth of the business, result in lost opportunities, and make commercial success more difficult to achieve.
+Undoubtedly, as compared to conventional brick-and-mortar businesses, web-based businesses are easier to establish and operate, however, it still requires a lot of time, effort, dedication, and investment to get them to succeed.
+Making a mistake in web hosting can only make the process more complicated, slow down the growth of the business, result in lost opportunities, and make commercial success more difficult to achieve.
 Some of the most common web hosting mistakes that you should take care to avoid:

 Common Web Hosting Mistakes That New Start-up Entrepreneurs Make:

 According to Apporbit (hosting experts), you do opt for a free web hosting solution, you can be very sure of facing one or more problems in the future, including, insertion of unsolicited third-party advertising on your site, not able to run certain scripts for video or animation, slow loading speeds or even the termination of the service without any notice.
 When a service is provided for free, you have to accept it as it is without any expectation of getting support if the server crashes or if you have any concerns about the performance of the website.
 With a free web hosting service, your options regarding customization or scaling up are fairly limited.
 Even the search engines may not give your website the due importance when ranking it because of its poor loading speed and other performance parameters and this can result in the loss of plenty of revenue-generating opportunities.
 According to the head of the web advertising of a top-flight branding firm, rather than selecting a web hosting plan that is free, it makes more sense to select paid options as per the features you want and gradually move up to the more expensive plans as the business scales up and you require more features, speed, and support.